jeremysb1/robofriends/README.md

 # robofriends

-The purpose of this project is to learn how to upgrade libraries to the latest versions and to learn hooks.
+The purpose of this project is to learn how to learn how to increase app performance with hooks.

 To run the project: